saroltah/def-leppard-quiz/README.md

 ### Answer/next buttons:

 - When the user clicks on the right answer, it turns green, and the _Next_ button turns yellow, so the user can see, that the answer is submitted, and it is time for the next question.
 If the user decides they don’t want to answer, it is possible, but they lose the chance of getting points.
-Once you choose the answer, you can not click on other answers.
+Once the user chooses the answer, they can not click on other answers.
 - Since they are buttons, we don't need a separate Submit button - that is easier to use on mobile devices.

 ### Show result: